 - A one-page bibliography of publications that treat the topic.

 - Two letters of reference from people who know your work well and can judge its value.
-These letters should be sent directly by your referees to the Chair of the Grants Committee and be postmarked before the application deadline.
+These letters should be sent directly by your referees to the Chair of the Grants Committee before the application deadline.

 Report to the Association: The Keats-Shelley Association expects awardees to file project reports by the following December describing how the grants furthered their research.